ical-org/ical.net/readme.md

 * [Contribute code by submitting a pull request](https://github.com/rianjs/ical.net/wiki/Contributing-a-(good)-pull-request)
 * [Ask a question](https://github.com/rianjs/ical.net/issues)

+## Forking
+This repository is a fork from https://github.com/rianjs/ical.net due to inactivity for merges of vital bug fixes and have been "re-written" to suit or code standard.

 ## Support

 ical.net is a something I do in my spare time around my family, day job, friends, and other hobbies.
 That means support is "when I get to it".
 I recognize that sometimes this isn't good enough, especially if you have a production issue.
 To that end, I [offer paid support and bugfixes](http://rianjs.net/consulting).
 A few basic rules before you contact me: